As a Patient, You Have the Right to:

 - Confidentiality, privacy and security of your records, both personal and medical.
 We may use or disclose PHI without your permission as described in our Notice of Privacy Practices, for example to coordinate your care or submit a claim to your insurance company.

-- You have a variety of other rights related to your medical records that are explained in the UMHS Notice of Privacy Practices.
-You may obtain a copy of the Notice of Privacy Practices by contacting the Office of Clinical Safety at (877) 285-7788.
+- You have a variety of other rights related to your medical records that are explained in the Michigan Medicine Notice of Privacy Practices.
+You may obtain a copy of the Notice of Privacy Practices by contacting the Privacy Director at 866-990-0111.

 - Have health care information provided in a manner and form that you can understand.